karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > given for the WL
 > data, but the paper is also using the radio data relic, and a summary
 > table would be great.
 This table should underline the key number from
-> the radio data used in$
+> the radio data used in
 > the analysis (position, Mach Number/velocity?, polarisation? ...)

 Only the polarization information of the NW relic has been used i.e. 1 best estimate and 1 uncertainty, is present in Section 3.3.
 The two observed positions used for the NW and the E relic have been added to the end of section 3.4.
-We did not use a Mach number in our calculation.
+We did not use any Mach number in our calculation and we have explained why Mach numbers give unreliable estimates of the shock velocities in the center of mass frame in Section 4.1 paragraph 3.

-All data and code used in the calculation are hosted on a GitHub repository.
+[TO BE IMPLEMENTED] All data and code used in the calculation are hosted on a GitHub repository.
 The link to the repository is added to the paper.
 This sharing of data and code by this paper is more transparent than most published papers.